HastD/run0edit/README.md

 copied back to the original location when the editor is closed.

-If the editor exits with an abnormal status code or copying the data back to the original location fails, then a temporary file will be left in the `/tmp` directory.
+If the editor exits with an abnormal status code or copying the data back to the original location fails, then the temporary file will be left in the `/tmp` directory.
 The name of the temporary file is derived from the name of the original file, with a randomly generated suffix to avoid conflicts with existing files.